charleshenryhugo/GolangSrc/notifier/README.md

 - darwin (UNIX-like, Mach, BSD)

 ## Install
-download the following files and put them in the same directory.

-Necessary:
+### download directly:
+download the binary file:
 - Notifier
+and put it in `/usr/local/bin` (or other directory which is included by $PATH)

+download the following config files:
-- defaults.yml
+- .defaults.yml
-- notifyrc.yml
+- .notifyrc.yml
+and put them in $HOME

-Optional: (you can ignore these optional files)
+Optional: (you can ignore these optional files below)
 - error.log
 - slackListFile
 - emailListFile

+### using homebrew
-Easier installing methods(eg. npm, brew) will be added.
+To be added.

 ## Usage
-### command line option
+### Options and Commands
-Just type `./notifier --help` , out comes the usage of all command line options:
+Just type `notifier --help` or `notifier -h` , out comes the usage for options and commands:
 ```
-Usage of `./notifier`:
-  -e string
+COMMANDS:
+     setdefault, default, def  Change(set) default settings (with some subcommands)
+     setnotif, notif           Change(set) notifiers settings, (e.g. slack token, email account)
+     toggle, tog               toggle notifier state between 'on' and 'off'
+     help, h                   Shows a list of commands or help for one command

+GLOBAL OPTIONS:
-    	Specify the target emails.
+   --email-addrs value, -e value    Specify the target email address(es).
 Do nothing if the email state is off
-  -el string
-    	Specify the file that stores target email list.
+   --emails-file value, --ef value  Specify the file that stores target email address list (one address per line).
 Do nothing if the email state is off
-  -f string
+   --execute-send, --exe, -x        explicitly confirm to send notifications
+   --msg value, -m value            Specify the message of your notification (UTF-8)
-    	Specify the file that stores your notification-message
+   --msgfile value, --mf value      Specify the file that stores your notification message (UTF-8)
-  -k string
-    	Specify the target slack userIDs.
+   --slack-ids value, -k value      Specify the target slack userID(s).
 Do nothing if the slack state is off
-  -kl string
-    	Specify the file that stores target slack userID list.
+   --slacks-file value, --kf value  Specify the file that stores target slack userID list (one address per line).
 Do nothing if the email state is off
-  -m string
-    	Specify the message of your notification
-  -s string
-    	Specify the title/subject of your notification
+   --subject value, -s value        Specify the title/subject of your notification (UTF-8, maximum 256 bytes for emailnotification)
+   --help, -h                       show help
+   --version, -v                    print the version
 ```
 ### files
-- defaults.yml
+- $HOME/.defaults.yml

 This file is used for configuring default settings such as default notification message and subject.

-(Find more details in the file itself.)
+(You can find more details in the file itself.)

-- notifyrc.yml
+- $HOME/.notifyrc.yml

 This file is used for configuring the notification methods such as slack token and email account

+There is an key `state` in .notifyrc.yml.
+If it's value is `off` or `false`, any operations associated with that notifier will not be executed.
+So set the `state` as `on` or `true` to make sure that notifier is valid.

-(Find more details in the file itself.)
+(You can find more details in the file itself.)

-### some examples
+### Options

 e.g.1
 ```
-./notifier -s AnalysisFailed! -m Some\ error\ happened! -e google@gmail.com\ yahoo@gmail.com -kl slackListFile
+notifier -x -s "new notif" -m "some error happened!" -e "google@gmail.com" -e "yahoo@gmail.com" -kf "somedir/slackListFile"
 ```
-This will send a notification with subject:"AnalysisFailed!" and message:"Some error happened!" to google@gmail.com and yahoo@gmail.com as well as slack users(or channels) that have IDs stored in "slackListFile", which looks like this:
+This will send a notification with subject:"new notif!" and message:"some error happened!" to google@gmail.com and yahoo@gmail.com as well as slack users(or channels) that have IDs stored in "somedir/slackListFile", which looks like this:

-slackListFile
+somedir/slackListFile
 ```
 U7BL3HC86
 U7BL3IC87